|Consult BAS Shipping Section about cargo freighting route and determine packing deadline||Kath Nicholson

 ||At the fieldwork planning stage|

 BAS vessels normally sail in the Autumn of each year: the RRS James Clark Ross in September and the RRS Ernest Shackleton in early October.
 The deadline for the receipt of cargo at BAS stores, for packing, is a minimum of four weeks prior to loading.
 BAS vessel itineraries, and the timing of each project, determine the cargo route to be adopted for each project and station.
-Project leaders must consult Kath Nicholson (BAS Shipping Section) no later than the deadline given by the Antarctic Funding Coordinator (24th May 2013, for 2013/14 season), to discuss the appropriate shipping route and to determine the packing deadline.
+Project leaders must consult Kath Nicholson (BAS Shipping Section) no later than the deadline given by the Antarctic Funding Coordinator (11th May 2015), to discuss the appropriate shipping route and to determine the packing deadline.
 Principal Investigators must ensure that all items for shipment on BAS vessels are received by the packing deadline.

 In exceptional circumstances, e.g. for large quantities of kit, or a requirement that equipment must be delivered to Rothera prior to arrival of project personnel (if the project will start very early in the season, before the arrival of the RRS James Clark Ross), it may be necessary to pre-position the kit a year in advance - i.e., freight it on the ship the previous fieldwork season.
 There are strict limitations on the amount of equipment that can be transported in to Rothera by air, using the BAS Dash-7 aircraft.